When ski racer Paula Moltzan notched her first World Cup top 10 at the age of 26 last month, it was just the start of the best week of her life.

 “Having someone around that’s completely and entirely on your team to support you at the start and the finish, no matter what the result, is a pretty incredible feeling,” she said.
 “To ski fast, for me, I have to be happy and confident in where I’m at.
 Having him around really allowed that to happen.”

 Moltzan rejoined the national team for the 2019-20 season and took a break from school that she expects to last through the 2021-22 Olympic season.
-She failed to finish four of her six slaloms last winter.
+But she failed to finish four of her six slaloms last winter.

 “Coming off her best season ever [in 2018-19], everyone came in with these huge expectations that Paula’s going to take the world by storm [in 2019-20],” Mooney said.
 “She did it last year doing college at the same time, should be no issues, but it turned out to be the complete opposite because it was more pressure.”

-Moltzan spent the offseason, for a fifth straight year, at Crab Apple Whitewater, the Mooney family’s rafting company in Massachusetts.
+Moltzan spent this past offseason, for a fifth straight year, at Crab Apple Whitewater, the Mooney family’s rafting company in Massachusetts.
 After first working as a photographer, she became a tour guide a few years ago, taking groups seven miles down the dam-controlled Deerfield River.

 In between trips, she worked out twice a day, spending hours in a shed gym in the middle of the woods.
 A fan powered by a generator kept temperatures in check.